Nursing

 TEAS Test

-Applicants admitted to phase 2 that have not yet submitted a TEAS test score will be invited to take the TEAS test and submit their result for a phase 2 application score.
+Applicants admitted to phase 2 will be invited to submit a TEAS test score or to take the TEAS test and submit their result for a phase 2 application score.

 ***Cabrillo will use your highest TEAS score within the last 2 years of the application regardless of the number of times you have tested.
 Please note that this may not be the case for other nursing programs.***